jeromeetienne/console4Worker/README.md

     importScripts('console4Worker-worker.js');

-Then you use console.* as you would normally do
+Then you use console.* as you would normally do.
+Lets say something like

+    console.log("console call made from inside a webworker");